DC Courts' Pandemic Operations Information

 The Superior Court is holding hearings in the following types of cases:

 DOMESTIC VIOLENCE - The Domestic Violence Division is operating remotely, unless a specific judge's order that a hearing will be held in person.
 Parties in DVM and CCC cases should file electronically.
-As of November, the Division hears CPO cases on the scheduled date, remotely.
-Motions to Reinstate and the corresponding CPO trial will be scheduled approximately two weeks after the petition is filed.
+As of May 10, 2021, all hearings for released defendants will not be continued and instead will go forward remotely on the date and time they are scheduled in courtroom 117 and courtroom 118.
+Further, all CPO, ERPO, and related cases will take place approximately two weeks after the case is filed.
 Criminal contempt arraignments are being heard in remote courtrooms.
 Child support cases where there is an accompanying CPO will be heard in remote courtrooms.
-ERPO hearing dates will not be continued/postponed, but will be heard on the date consistent with the November scheduling order.
+ERPO hearing dates will not be continued/postponed, but will be heard on the date consistent with the January 18, 2021, March 31, 2021, May 19, 2021, or July 14, 2021 scheduling orders.

 TAX DIVISION - All hearings, including show cause, status, initial scheduling conferences, pre-trial conferences, and trials will be held remotely.